-This means you should do everything you can to keep them happy and gain their loyalty.
-Because loyal clients will come back to you again and again, helping you to survive long-term.
+It means you should do everything you can to keep them happy and gain their loyalty.
+Because loyal clients will come back to you, again and again, helping you to survive long-term.

-Ensure all your clients are able to contact you direct and answer them promptly.
-Really go the extra mile to provide a personal service, so you build a strong relationship with every client.
+Ensure all your clients can contact you directly and answer them promptly.
+Go the extra mile to provide a personal service, so you build a strong relationship with every client.
 By always being available, you become known as reliable, friendly and someone that people enjoy doing business with.

-Nothing beats adding a personal touch to your customer service, so be nice at all times and be genuinely interested in your client.
-Remember little details about their lives and ask them relevant things, such as 'How are the children doing?' or 'Did little Barney enjoy his visit to the vets the other day?'.
-By getting personal you're remembering that there's a human behind the business and people love nothing more than to talk about themselves.
+Nothing beats adding a personal touch to your customer service, so be pleasant at all times and be genuinely interested in your client.
+Remember little details about their lives and ask them important things, such as 'How are the children doing?' or 'Did little Barney enjoy his visit to the vets the other day?'.
+By getting personal, you remember that there's a human behind the business and people love nothing more than to talk about themselves.

-Nothing gets a client more excited than talking about their own business – except, of course, when someone else is talking passionately about it as well.
+Nothing gets a client more excited than talking about their own business – except, of course, when someone else is speaking passionately about it as well.
 Make your client feel extra special by being just as passionate about their products and services as they are.
-Sincerely care about them succeeding and get excited about their business.
+Care about them succeeding and get excited about their business.

 When communicating with clients, use the 'we' approach rather than 'I'.
-This means you are subtly becoming a solid part of their team and someone they can't do without.
+It means you are subtly becoming a substantial part of their team and someone they can't do without.
 For example, 'I think we should look at how our website is doing' or 'Our quarter has been the best yet hasn't it!'.
-It might seem daft but it really does work.
+It might seem daft, but it does work.

-No one likes a liar, so always be transparent and honest – no matter what happens.
-This means if you make a mistake, hold your hands up and say you're sorry.
-And if you don't think something is going to work you should tell your client why it won't.
-Be open and you will gain your customer's trust.
+No one likes a liar, so always be transparent and fair – no matter what happens.
+It means if you make a mistake, hold your hands up and say you're sorry.
+And if you don't think something is going to work, you should tell your client why it won't.
+Be open, and you will gain your customer's trust.

 Now and again it's a good idea to offer special discounts to loyal customers.
-This shows that you are loyal to them in return and respect their business.
+It shows that you are loyal to them in return and respect their business.
 For example, if you're a graphic designer – offer a 10 per cent discount on your client's next project.
-Obviously this won't work for every freelancer in the creative industries, so use your discretion and come up with different ways to show your loyalty.
+It won't work for every freelancer in the creative industries, so use your discretion and come up with different ways to show your loyalty.

 Finally, work hard to provide excellent customer service.
 Accommodate your clients' needs and do everything you can to help them become a success.
 Exceed their expectations and go above and beyond to really wow.
 Because if you go that extra mile, you'll not only win their loyalty, you might also become someone they recommend to all their friends and associates.